-In 2025, online gaming is far more than a pastime — it's a full-fledged industry of microtransactions, subscriptions, and marketplace trade.
-Whether selling game keys, digital goods or launching an in-game store with skins and in-game items, your payment setup can directly impact conversions, retention, and revenue.
+In 2026, online gaming is more than just a pastime – it's a full-fledged industry of microtransactions, subscriptions and marketplace trade.

-This guide breaks down the best online gaming payment methods in 2025, the expectations of the young generation of gamers, and why modern solutions like Noda are shaping the next generation of online gaming merchant payment solutions.
+This guide breaks down the best online gaming payment methods in 2026, the expectations of the young generation of gamers, and what is shaping the next generation of online gaming merchant payment solutions.

 Players today expect seamless payments – fast top-ups, instant withdrawals, zero friction.
 If your payment flow breaks immersion or delays access to purchased content, you're likely to lose a customer.

-According to industry reports, gaming spend reached USD 59.3 billion in the US alone in 2024, and continues to climb, whilst in Europe it’s projected to reach USD 84.91 billion by the end of 2025.
+According to industry reports, gaming spend reached USD 60.7 billion in the US alone in 2025, and continues to climb, whilst globally the numbers rose to USD 195.6 billion.

 Whether it’s in-game products like skins, special items or texture packs, premium passes, or a digital edition of a game, the need for fast, secure, and familiar payment gateways is growing.